gradle/gradle/subprojects/docs/src/docs/release/notes.md

     gradle setupBuild --type java-library

+### Added option to deal with duplicate files in archives and copy operations

+When copying files with duplicate relative paths in the target archive (or directory), you can now specify the strategy for dealing with these duplicate files by using `FileCopyDetails`.

+    task zip(type: Zip) {
+        from 'dir1'
+        from 'dir2'
+        archiveName = 'MyZip.zip'
+        eachFile { it.duplicatesStrategy = 'exclude' }
+    }

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.